 The Planning and Development Act 2000 (as amended) sets out clear requirements for the monitoring and review of local authority housing strategies.
 Section 95 subsection (1)(b) requires that a planning authority's development plan should include objectives to ensure that the housing strategy is implemented.
-The policies and objectives of this Housing Strategy (set out in Volume 4) are as follows:
+The policies and objectives of this Housing Strategy (set out in Volume 4) are set out below.

 Housing Strategy Policies HSP 1 To promote the provision of housing in the county, both public and private, in rural areas, small settlements and larger towns, in a manner that provides a balance and choice in terms of location, house type and tenure.
 HSP 2 To promote social integration and the provision of a range of dwelling types in residential developments that would encourage a mix of tenure, particularly in any state funded house building programmes.
 HSP 3 To promote a mixture of house types, tenures and sizes to reasonably match the requirements of different categories of households and ensure that the special requirements of older persons, persons with disabilities and persons with learning difficulties, are developed in convenient, easily accessible and permeable locations.
-HSP 4 To support the provision of accommodation for older people and for people with disabilities that would allow for independent and semi-independent living, in locations that are proximate to town and village centres and services and amenities such as shops, local healthcare facilities, parks and community centres.
+HSP 4 To support the provision of accommodation for older people and for people with disabilities that would allow for independent and semi-independent living, in locations that are proximate to town and village centres, and services and amenities, such as shops, local healthcare facilities, parks and community centres.

 HSP 5 To promote new social and affordable housing developments designed and constructed on the principles of universal design and life-long adaptability, energy efficiency, good design and healthy placemaking.
-LICD C HSP 6 To support the work of voluntary and cooperative housing associations in County Mayo.
+HSP 6 To support the work of voluntary and cooperative housing associations in County Mayo.
+HSP 7 To consider the use of Modular Units for use as permanent residences, in both single and multi-unit developments, where it complies with the requirements of Section 3.4.7.1 below and normal planning and environmental criteria